-I am a dynamicist and a postdoctoral fellow at the Program for Evolutionary Dynamics at Harvard University.
+I am a postdoctoral fellow at the Program for Evolutionary Dynamics at Harvard University.
 Before that, I did my Ph.D at Brown University, where I was the Simon Ostrach Fellow at the School of Engineering.
 My advisor was Thomas R. Powers.

-My background is in theoretical physics/applied math, especially the interface of liquid crystals, viscous hydrodynamics, geometry, dynamics, and the elasticity of plates, rods, and shells.
-In my doctoral work I solved several problems related to bacterial motility and collective dynamics in liquid crystals and confined geometries, and also some related to the dynamics and morphogenesis of thin nematic elastomers.
+My background is in theoretical soft condensed matter physics and applied math, especially the interface of liquid crystals, viscous hydrodynamics, geometry, dynamics, and the elasticity of plates, rods, and shells.
+In my doctoral work I analyzed several problems related to bacterial motility and collective dynamics in liquid crystals and confined geometries, and also some related to the dynamics and morphogenesis of thin nematic elastomers.

 I am also interested in singularity (or “catastrophe”) theory and its application both to the elasticity of ordered phases and to design, such as lights and fountains.
 I believe topology and abstract algebra should play a greater role in primary math education and am collecting examples of useful material in the forms of puzzles and interactive parks from around the world.